 Figure 1: Customize the Ribbon option to be selected

 - Alternatively, choose the File menu to bring up Backstage view, as shown in Figure 2.
-Now, select Options (highlighted in blue within Figure 2).
+Now, select Options (highlighted in green within Figure 2).

 Figure 2: Options within File menu